You asked and we answered.

 7. What staff are considered to be executives and senior administrators?
 Executive and senior administrators are a specific type of University and Academic Professional that includes the senior officers of the university, such as president’s cabinet, members of the president’s professional staff, senior leadership, and direct reports to the deans.
 This does not include academic administrators such as provosts, deans, or vice provosts who are considered T&R faculty serving in an administrative assignment.

 1. Will our paid leave policies stay the same?
 We know that our generous leave packages are among our greatest recruitment and retention tools.
-The proposed policy suggests enhancements that allow employees more flexibility in how they use their leave.
+The new policy enhancements allow employees more flexibility in how they use their leave.

 |Years of Service||Days per Year||Hours per Year||Max Annual Carry Forward|